Thursday, February 26, 2009

 I knew that there were likely two blankets being made for him.

-I asked if I could have
+I asked if I could have one with which to bury him,

 And since this collective one wasn't yet done,